questions - call us toll free

 The technology of safety

-Designed to deploy in crashes that are equivalent to a vehicle crashing into a solid wall at eight to 14 miles per hour, airbags are essentially fabric bags that fill with non-harmful nitrogen gas upon impact, providing supplemental protection for the driver and front-seat passenger.
-So, how do airbags know when to inflate?
+Designed to deploy in crashes that are equivalent to a vehicle crashing into a solid wall at eight to 14 miles per hour, these are essentially fabric bags that fill with non-harmful nitrogen gas upon impact, providing supplemental protection for the driver and front-seat passenger.
+So, how do they know when to inflate?
 Sensors located within the vehicle detect the intensity and direction of a collision as it happens.
-These sensors then send an electric signal that initiates a chemical reaction, which in turn causes the bags to inflate.
-Vents in the bags then allow them to deflate immediately after cushioning the driver and passenger.
+These sensors then send an electric signal that initiates a chemical reaction, which in turn causes them to inflate.
+Vents then allow them to deflate immediately after cushioning the occupants of the vehicle.

 Saving lives on the road